 Development of RTS.S

 Beginning in the 1980s, early development was undertaken by GSK, working in close collaboration with the Walter Reed Army Institute of Research.
-In January 2001, GSK and PATH’s Malaria Vaccine Initiative (MVI), with grant money from the Bill & Melinda Gates Foundation to PATH, entered into a public-private partnership to develop the vaccine for infants and young children in sub-Saharan Africa.
+In January 2001, GSK and PATH’s Malaria Vaccine Initiative (PATH/MVI), with grant money from the Bill & Melinda Gates Foundation to PATH, entered into a public-private partnership to develop the vaccine for infants and young children in sub-Saharan Africa.

 Between mid-2009 and early 2014, MVI, GSK, and leading research centers in Africa conducted a Phase 3 efficacy and safety trial of RTS,S that involved 15,459 infants and young children at 11 sites in seven countries (Burkina Faso, Gabon, Ghana, Kenya, Malawi, Mozambique, and Tanzania).